eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 <br>

 The next concept that's useful is **Bayesian linear regression**.
 Without getting too involved in the details of Bayesian linear regression, some important points about BLR is that you can _use your prior knowledge_ of the dataset to help your predictions and you _get a posterior distribution of the prediction_!
 This is in contrast to other methods which return a single value with no account of the possible uncertainty in that value (these other methods use _Maximum Likelihood estimation_).
-Bayesian linear regression uses _Maximum a Posteriori estimation_ to the full distribution of the output.
+Bayesian linear regression uses _Maximum a Posteriori estimation_ for the full distribution of the output, called the posterior distribution.
 Figure 1 shows the difference between these two methods.

 <p align="center">
     <img src="//raw.githubusercontent.com/eweik/eweik.github.io/master/images/gaussian-process-regression/regression1.png" width="600">